-- iv.
-Where a Party is a Processor, the only Processing that it is authorised to do is listed in Annex 1 (Processing Personal Data) by the Controller. - v.
-The Processor shall notify the Controller immediately if it considers that any of the Controller's instructions infringe the Data Protection Legislation. - vi.
+- 3. Where a Party is a Processor, the only Processing that it is authorised to do is listed in Annex 1 (Processing Personal Data) by the Controller. - 4.
+The Processor shall notify the Controller immediately if it considers that any of the Controller's instructions infringe the Data Protection Legislation. - 5.
 The Processor shall provide all reasonable assistance to the Controller in the preparation of any Data Protection Impact Assessment prior to commencing any Processing.
-Such assistance may, at the discretion of the Controller, include: - i. a systematic description of the envisaged Processing and the purpose of the Processing; ii. an assessment of the necessity and proportionality of the relation to the Deliverables:
+Such assistance may, at the discretion of the Controller, include: - (a) a systematic description of the envisaged Processing and the purpose of the Processing: - (b) an assessment of the necessity and proportionality of the Processing in relation to the Deliverables; - (c) an assessment of the risks to the rights and freedoms of Data Subjects; and